darcemac/bsan/_posts/2013/2013-06-25-ian-ruhter-american-dream.markdown

 ---

-This is a really sinteresting short film on an american photographer, Ian Ruhter.
+This is a really interesting short film based on an american photographer, Ian Ruhter.
 Ian has built his own truck and is cruising across america with a huge custom made camera/darkroom in the back.

 He uses an oldschool technique of collodiol silver wetplates to capture images and its quite amazing the beautiful imagery that is produced.

 ![Ian Ruther](/images/posts/2013/ian-ruther/ir_1.jpg)